johnjago/johnjago.com/src/blog/content/2019-05-21-clojure-uppercase.md

 ---
-title: "Clojure: Checking for Uppercase Letters in a String"
+title: "Clojure: Checking for uppercase letters in a string"
 date: 2019-05-21
 type: "post"
 slug: "clojure-uppercase"